ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/others/configuring_amcl.md

 Type: `bool` Default: `false`

-:   Allows AMCL to accept maps more than once on the map_topic.
-This is especially useful when you're using the *LoadMap* service in *map_server*.
+:   Allows AMCL to accept maps more than once on the `map_topic`.
+This is especially useful when you're using the `LoadMap` service in `map_server`.

 ### **`bond_heartbeat_period`**

 Type: `double` Default: `0.25`

-:   The lifecycle node bond mechanism publishing period (on the /bond topic).
+:   The lifecycle node bond mechanism publishing period (on the `/bond` topic).
 Disabled if inferior or equal to 0.0.

 ### **`allow_parameter_qos_overrides`**